Chilipp/docrep/docs/index.rst

 because we only care about the result from ``do_something``.
 However, if we want to change something in the parameters documentation of ``do_something``, we would have to change it in ``do_more``.
-This can become a severe error source large and complex APIs!
+This can become a severe error source in large and complex APIs!

 So instead of copy-and-pasting the entire documentation of ``do_something``, we want to automatically repeat the given docstrings and that's what this module